GannaSachkova/project4-heroku/README.md

 ## Testing
 I conducted testing across different platforms and web browsers in order to make sure the website looked great across each one.
-I also asked friends and family to test across their own devices and to give me honest opinions and feedback.

-Platforms:

-* Samsung Galaxy 8
-    * Google Chrome
-    * Firefox
-    * Samsung web browser
-* Ubuntu 18.0
-    * Google Chrome
-    * Firefox
-* Windows 7
-    * Google Chrome
-    * Firefox

 ### Browser Testing
 Chrome -The project was developed using Chrome as the serving site.
 All features were running optimally when tested.